johnreitano/chainsaw/README.md

 ## Possible Enhancements

-- Other cloud providers (Linode, Digital Ocean, etc.)
+- Restart blockchain node when machine is rebooted
+- Add a blockchain explorer (similar to https://explore.fetch.ai/) (steps: install db, configure db, install hasura, install back-end install front-end)
 - Deploy to a mainnet with anti-DDOS and other security-related features
+- Support other cloud providers (Linode, Digital Ocean, etc.)